gwynncausing/apitinker/README.md

 # ApiTinker

-A Chrome extension for API Mocking, Testing, Debugging & Contract Management.
+A Chrome extension for API Mocking, Testing, and Debugging.

 ## 🎉 NEW: Response Modification Feature!